 Getting ahead of breast cancer screening gaps

-The newly issued breast cancer screening guidelines are an important step toward achieving health equity in breast cancer screening and access, but addressing the barriers that remain will require us to implement strategic, multi-faceted, highly targeted outreach efforts to reach the underserved and marginalized populations we need to engage.
+The updated breast cancer screening guidelines are an important step toward achieving health equity in breast cancer screening and access.
+However, addressing the remaining barriers will require us to implement strategic, multi-faceted, highly targeted outreach efforts to reach the underserved and marginalized populations we need to engage.